 How Much Do Ranchu Goldfish Cost?

-However, for non-competing fish, the price range is anywhere between 5-25 dollars and varies due to the availability, age, size, and source.
+For non-competing fish, the price range is anywhere between $5-$25 and varies due to availability, age, size, and source.
 Buying from a pet store will generally be cheaper due to the high shipping costs of delivering live animals.

 Typical Behavior & Temperament